bitstuffing/retro-launcher/README.md

-# Retro Launcher - 80/90s-Style Menu for Raspberry Pi
+# Retro Launcher - 80/90s-Style Menu for Single Board Computers

-A 90s-style launcher for Raspberry Pi, designed to run directly in the console (no X11).
+A 90s-style launcher for Single Board Computers, designed to run directly in the console (no X11).
 Compatible with keyboard and USB/SNES controllers.

 ## Features
 At this moment is just a prototype, so milestones are: